haud-ba/XTS_TRANSPORT_LAYER/README.md

 - The architecture features an automated chronological narrative.
 - It records Verbose, Info, Warn, and Error events, categorized by e_Device and e_SubDevice.
 - Scope Included TwinCAT Scope projects are pre-configured to record the exact signals of Stations and Processes.
+- State of the messaging: use of a ASCII file directly on the filesystem.
+  - fb_MessageDataCtrl may be used as blueprint.
+    - plug in your adapter to a database directly in this messaging module.

 ## TRAINING [TR3056 Beckhoff Training]
  - Come to Nuremberg.
 We can talk architecture, debate topology, and code in person for days.